-- (j) 13 paralegals working an equivalent of 10.6 full time positions.
-Approximately two thirds of their time is directed towards the Kilmore settlement administration. - (k) Laura Opperman, Data Analyst, engaged three days per week.
-Approximately 70 per cent of her time is directed towards the Kilmore settlement administration.
+- (h) Justin Boyd, Trainee Lawyer, engaged on a full-time basis.
+Approximately 40 per cent of his time is directed towards the Murrindindi settlement administration. - (i) 13 paralegals working an equivalent of 10.6 full time positions.
+Approximately one of their time is directed towards the Murrindindi settlement administration. - (j) Laura Opperman, Data Analyst, engaged three days per week.

+Approximately 30 per cent of her time is directed towards the Murrindindi settlement administration.